websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-npm-bundler/reference/npmbundlerrc-structure.md

 }
 ```

-* **create-jar.auto-deploy-portlet**: **Note** that this option is deprecated.
+* **create-jar.auto-deploy-portlet**: This option is deprecated.
 Use the `create-jar.features.js-extender` option instead.

-* **create-jar.features.configuration**: specifies the file describing the system (OSGi) and widget instance (widget preferences, as defined in the Portlet spec) configuration to use. (see [Configuring System Settings and Instance Settings for Your JavaScript Widgets](../../../../tooling/other-tools/liferay-js-generator/developer-guide/configuring-system-settings-and-instance-settings-for-your-js-widget.md) for more information on the required settings configuration).
+* **create-jar.features.configuration**: Specifies the file describing the system (OSGi) and widget instance (widget preferences, as defined in the Portlet spec) configuration to use. (see [Configuring System Settings and Instance Settings for Your JavaScript Widgets](../../../../tooling/other-tools/liferay-js-generator/developer-guide/configuring-system-settings-and-instance-settings-for-your-js-widget.md) for more information on the required settings configuration).
 The default value is `features/configuration.json` if that file exists, otherwise the default is `undefined`.

 ```json
 {